-For railway track and livestock scales:
+For railway track scales manufactured from January 1, 2002 through December 31, 2013 and all livestock scales:

 The nominal capacity of a scale with more than two sections shall not exceed twice its rated section capacity.
 The nominal capacity of a two-section scale shall not exceed its rated section capacity.